Guest writer, Syrafina Mohammed

 My mom is a runner.
 She has been ever since I could remember.
 She runs to help her think, to relieve stress, and to stay healthy both physically and mentally.
 She started running half marathons a little over a year ago and I wanted to join her.
 I wasn’t sure if I would like running.
 I didn’t have much time for it, but my mom let me sign up for a 5k color fun run to see how I would do in an endurance race.
 I loved it from the first step!
 My very next race was my first Half-Marathon!
 This was almost a year ago, May 16, 2015.
 I was 10 years old and my mom needed to get special permission for me to run.

-There were many challenges for me in my first half-marathon.
+There were many running challenges for me in my first half-marathon.
 I don’t think I did that well.
 I tripped and fell in a pot hole around mile 10.
 I was crying and blood was dripping down my leg from the scrape on my knee.
 My mom offered to stop and quit, but I was determined to finish.
 We were so close!
 So, I limped the last three miles to finish in 2:47:03.
 I was mad that our time was so poor but happy I managed to stay in the race.
+This experience taught me the importance of perseverance.

 After that, every half marathon I run, I seem to hit a wall about the same mile.
 Right at mile 10 or so I get discouraged because I don’t see a significant improvement in my running time.
 It got very discouraging and each race got harder and harder for me.
-But, with my mom running next to me, encouraging me, I manage to get through that wall and push to the finish.
+But, with my mom running next to me, offering running motivation, I manage to get through that wall and push to the finish.
 My mom really helps me at those times.

 I love the runs with pretty courses.
 My favorite was the Florida Music Marathon.
 It was also my most challenging half-marathon.
 The course does a loop around the Indian River in Brevard County, Florida, up and over two one-mile-long causeways with a variety of musical acts spread throughout the course (even a Grand Piano at the top of one of the causeways!).
 The course is beautiful and I love running by the water.
 However, the weather was horrible, it was miserably cold and rainy, even for Florida.
 It took me over 30 minutes to cross the last causeway because the wind was so strong and kept blowing me backwards.